|

 SV:mar (part of the House Wren)

-Troglodytes aedon musicus (t3) (an endemic subspecies in St. Vincent)
+Troglodytes aedon musicus (t3) (subspecies

 - "Lesser Antillean" House Wren